eunicode/expertise-clone/README.md

 ## To do

 - Sticky header
+- Use grid-gap to manage spacing between layout components

 LATER

+- Use classnames library
 - Use Tailwind
 - How to use element selectors with CSS Modules
 - Find out the difference between styled-jsx and styled-components